xylorb/timetrak/README.md

 # TimeTrak PWA #

-This is going to be a simple Progressive Web Application (PWA) with the purpose of tracking time spent doing a particular task (for example, a work day).
+This is a time tracking PWA (progressive web application) with the purpose of tracking time spent doing a particular task (for example, a work day).

+On a personal note, it aslo serves as a general web application template, PWA template, and plain old practice for the author.

 ## Resources ##